Echoes of Valor II

 Echoes of Valor II is an American anthology of fantasy stories, edited by Karl Edward Wagner.
 It was first published in hardcover by Tor Books in August 1989.
 Tor subsequently issued a trade paperback edition in 1993.
+Each story falls within the sword and sorcery subgenre.

 The book collects nine classic fantasy short stories by various authors, along with associated commentary by the editor and personages associated with the stories.
 It is notable for issuing the two original versions of Howard's Conan story "The Frost-Giant's Daughter", one for the first time since its original publication, and the other for the first time in print.